cyberhooper/whiteboard-ios/README.md

 # Whiteboard iOS

-Whiteboard provide a full data access thrue Parse to create a Intagram-like application.
+Whiteboard is Fueled's standard starting project for photo sharing platforms.
 That's mean upload picture, comment, like, add and remove follower.
+It was meant to be modular and easy to modify.
+Whiteboard comes with a data source/database built from Parse, but can be modified to use other backend services (such as a custom backend) or other methods of data storage (such as Core Data).

+## Documentation